Rutakara/Terra-Test/Terraform-README.md

             NAME              TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE
             test-deployment   NodePort    10.97.47.79   <none>        80:30101/TCP   12s

 Ok.
-The port is 30101
+In my case the port is 30101.

-We can confirm from a web browser using master node IP address and the above port
+We can confirm if our Kubernetes cluster is working by displaying an nginx page in a web browser by typing master node public IP address and the above nodeport.

 ![image](https://user-images.githubusercontent.com/28569383/235932775-73f02513-0d28-4adb-b7de-492e3c884bfa.png)